-With so much uncertainty weighing on key economic metrics — most notably the U.S.-China trade war — the idea of buying dividend stocks is an attractive one.
+With the U.S.-China trade war still alive and interest rates still quite low, the idea of buying dividend stocks is an attractive one.
 Primarily, as passive-income generating securities, dividend-bearers are likely to weather volatility better than stocks that don’t offer payouts.
 Plus, any capital returns are bonuses on top of the yield.

 However, dividend stocks typically have one glaring weakness, especially for those who depend on stocks for income: their payouts occur on a quarterly basis.
 That’s not particularly helpful when our society revolves around monthly cost expenditures, such as mortgages, car payments, and utility bills.
 And that’s one of the reasons why monthly dividend stocks are so attractive.